vndreiii/mpv-music/readme.md

 Boom.
 That’s it.
 Lyrics from the clouds ☁️

+> To fetch the lyrics for songs that don't have them / does not fetch them

+You can press Alt + M to retrieve via Musixmatch, and Alt + N via Netease (as of now the author said fetching via Netease will return random chinese characters and pretty much useless picks so do try to use Musixmatch instead)

-## To enhance the lyrics with an overlay and make the full package work correctly
+## 🎉 Final step: To enhance the lyrics with an overlay and make the full package work correctly

 You need to clone lyrics-toggle.lua and notify_cover.lua into your ~/.config/mpv/scripts like this: